Understanding The Conscious Competence Ladder

 • A manager is unconsciously incompetent in giving feedback effectively.

-• Training helps them see their gaps and need for improvement (conscious incompetence).
+• Training helps them see their gaps and improvement needs (conscious incompetence).

 • They practice and get better at giving feedback (conscious competence).

-• After time, they naturally give great feedback without thinking about it (unconscious competence).
+• After a time, they naturally give great feedback without thinking about it (unconscious competence).

 • A graphic designer is unconsciously incompetent when first using new software.